Animal worship: Shamanism and animals

 An example of animal spirits in Shamanism comes from the Yenisei Ostiaks culture.
 During a healing procedure, a shaman invokes a number of animal spirits to help him.
 The spirits arrive and enter his body.
-The shaman is not possessed by these spirits; he is free to expel them at any time (Waida, 1983, p.
-223).
+The shaman is not possessed by these spirits; he is free to expel them at any time.
 His body begins to leap all over the place, symbolizing that his soul is rising, leaving the earth and going up to the sky.
 It is a bird spirit that is lifting him through the atmosphere and he cries for it to take him higher so he can see further.
-According to Adolf Friedrich, at this point the shaman's essence has, in fact, transformed into the bird spirit that crossed the threshold into his body (Waida, 1983, p.
-223).
+According to Adolf Friedrich, at this point the shaman's essence has, in fact, transformed into the bird spirit that crossed the threshold into his body.
 He finally spots what he is looking for, the soul of his ill patient.
 Still assisting him, the animal spirits carry the shaman to the patient's soul.
 The shaman retrieves it and returns the soul to its rightful place, healing the patient.
-Without the presence of animal spirits, the shaman could not have accomplished such a feat (Waida, 1983, p.
-231).
+Without the presence of animal spirits, the shaman could not have accomplished such a feat.

-In the Inner Eurasian religion, the transformation of a shaman's essence into an animal spirit is referred to as "becoming an animal" (Baldick 2000, p.
-167).
+In the Inner Eurasian religion, the transformation of a shaman's essence into an animal spirit is referred to as "becoming an animal".
 The importance of animals in this shamanic religion is shown by the capabilities that animals grant to human beings.
-Without the assistance of animals, humans from Inner Eurasia were not capable of reaching the sky, traveling rapidly throughout the earth, or going beneath the earth's outer crust, all of which were important activities to the culture (Baldick 2000, p.
-167).
+Without the assistance of animals, humans from Inner Eurasia were not capable of reaching the sky, traveling rapidly throughout the earth, or going beneath the earth's outer crust, all of which were important activities to the culture.
 Heaven was not attainable for a person without the assistance of an eagle.
-Because of the eagle, an animal, the Inner Eurasians believed that they were capable of achieving their after-life and living in the home of their ancestors and Supreme God after their departure from the earth (Baldick 2000, p.
-167).
-Heaven was represented by the people in assemblies of animals, usually grouped in sevens or nines (Baldick 2000, p.
-167).
-When participating in hunting or warfare, Inner Eurasians also took on animal qualities because they believed it would increase their success (Baldick 2000, p.
-167).
-Animals were a central part of this religion (Baldick 2000, p.
-167).
+Because of the eagle, an animal, the Inner Eurasians believed that they were capable of achieving their after-life and living in the home of their ancestors and Supreme God after their departure from the earth.
+Heaven was represented by the people in assemblies of animals, usually grouped in sevens or nines.
+When participating in hunting or warfare, Inner Eurasians also took on animal qualities because they believed it would increase their success.
+Animals were a central part of this religion.